 Whether you’re a tourist who wants to see more than the big attractions or a local who seeks to see every inch of this town, there are plenty of adventures to be had all over LA.

-Here we’re exploring the neighborhoods of Van Nuys and Lake Balboa.
+Here let’s explore the neighborhoods of Van Nuys and Lake Balboa.
 These areas sit side by side straddling the 405 in the San Fernando Valley.
 Their neighbors include Sherman Oaks, North Hollywood, and Encino.

 So, onward we go!
-Here’s your guide for the Van Nuys and Lake Balboa neighborhoods of Los Angeles.
+Here’s your guide for what to do in Van Nuys and Lake Balboa in Los Angeles.

 When you’re going for some outdoor activity in this part of town, look no further than the Sepulveda Basin Recreation Area: a sweeping 2,000 acres of parks, bike paths, sports facilities, golf courses, gardens, and a wildlife reserve.
 (This area may technically reach beyond the limits of Van Nuys and Lake Balboa and into Encino, but just go with it.)

-Make sure to spend some time at Lake Balboa Park, also called Anthony C. Beilenson Park.
+Make sure to spend some time at Lake Balboa Park, also called Anthony C. Beilenson Park, located within the Sepulveda Basin Recreation Area.
 The park is centered around Lake Balboa, where you can rent paddle boats, go fishing, or simply walk the path surrounding the lake.
 There are also play areas and plenty of barbecues and benches available for lounging.